esavignano23/up206a-elena/README.md

 2. Apply learned techniques to create unique maps and other visualizations
 3. Grow confidence in spatial data analysis
 ## Class Project Ideas
-- Exploring the impact of anticipated sea level rise on public transportation systems in Southern California
+- Exploring the potential impact of anticipated sea level rise on public transportation systems in Southern California
 - Mapping public transit options in LA communities where predominately indigenous languages are spoken